olemp/did/.readme/3-contributing.md

 The `/main` branch requires pull requests, and is set up with a CI/CD pipeline which deploys to [did.puzzlepart.com](https://did.puzzlepart.com)

 #### Dev branch
-The `/dev` branch also requires pull requests, and is set up with a CI/CD pipeline which deploys to [didapp-dev.azurewebsites.net](https://didapp-dev.azurewebsites.net)
+The `/dev` branch also requires pull requests, and is set up with a CI/CD pipeline which deploys to [didapp-dev.azurewebsites.net](https://didapp-dev.azurewebsites.net).

-`/feature/*`-prefixed branches may or may not be included in future releases.
+The deploy CI is executing when new tags matching the pattern `v*` is pushed to `dev`.

 ### Feature branches
 For new features use the naming convention below.
 A CI/CD pipeline which deploys to [didapp-staging.azurewebsites.net](https://didapp-staging.azurewebsites.net) is set up for branches matching the pattern `feat/*`.